Indian student shot dead in Toronto, EAM Jaishankar expresses condolences

 — Dr. S. Jaishankar (@DrSJaishankar) April 8, 2022

-Toronto Police said investigators are looking for witnesses who were in the area at the time, as well as any driver or business installation with camera footage.
+“We are shocked & distressed at the unfortunate killing of Indian student Kartik Vasudev in a shooting incident in Toronto yesterday,” the Consulate General of India wrote in a statement posted on Twitter on Friday.

-The Consulate General of India in Toronto said in a tweet that “we are shocked and distressed at the unfortunate killing of Indian student Kartik Vasudev in a shooting incident in Toronto” on Thursday.
-“We are in touch with the family and will provide all possible assistance in early repatriation of mortal remains.”
+“We are in touch with the family and will provide all possible assistance in the early repatriation of mortal remains," it said.

 “We are shocked & distressed at the unfortunate killing of Indian student Kartik Vasudev in a shooting incident in Toronto yesterday.
 We are in touch with the family and will provide all possible assistance in early repatriation of mortal remains.https://t.co/r4B0QJYqNJ